 After the Waterloo and Woodlesford company was closed down Issac W.H.
 White continued to work locally at the Bower’s pits on the north bank of the River Aire between Swillington and Allerton Bywater.

 During his time in Woodlesford Issac W. H. White became a director of Bentley’s brewery and stood for election to the school board and local councils.
-Then in 1893, with increasing wealth, the family moved to live in Roundhay.
-After his death in 1899 Margaret moved to Bury St Edmunds and lived until 1940.
-The five daughters moved to different parts of England after they married but remained in close touch with each other and with their mother.
+Then in 1893, with increasing wealth, he moved with his family to live in Roundhay.
+After his death in 1899 Margaret went south to Bury St Edmunds and lived until 1940.
+The five daughters ended up in different parts of England after they married but remained in close touch with each other and with their mother.

 THE LATE MR. I. W. H. WHITE, OF LEEDS.
 Yorkshire Evening Post.
 Tuesday 26 December 1899.